 I then connect that page to every post on my site, where they could be an affiliate link.
 I placed a simple disclosure and link at the very top of my post.
 That way, the reader can see this before they even read anything in my post, and certainly before they would ever click on any of my links.

 On Social Media Posts

 It is also common practice to share affiliate links on social media as well.
 Once again, a hashtag will work.
 It can be #affiliate (do not abbreviate to #aff).
 This works on both Twitter and Pinterest.
 And, while it can work on Facebook, it is not a good practice.

 Facebook has algorithms that read what to show and what to not.
 The word affiliate is one of them that happens to lower your reach on products.
 But, of course, you have to disclose the relationship, so what do you do?
 Rather than be blunt, you can use creative statements instead.
 Some I’ve seen include:

 “We share things we love with all of you.
-If you happen to buy, you support the ladies who run this page.”
+If you happen to buy, we will make a small commission.”

 “If you buy any of the products we share, you keep our cups filled with coffee.”

 “We adore sharing things we love with the Quirky Momma FB community.
 These aren’t our products or companies that we are working with, but we thought it might be something that interests you.
 We do get a cut that keeps us in enough coffee to run this page 24 hours a day!”
 (Quirky Momma)